nmyalet90/data-science-portfolio/README.md

 - 🍪 [CookieFactoryDB](https://github.com/nmyalet90/CookieFactoryDB)
   A SQL Server project simulating the operations of a cookie factory.
   Includes **warehouse, production, sales, and logistics modules**, with **KPI views** and **analysis queries**.
-  Also features an **Excel dashboard** connected to SQL Server for KPI reporting.

 - 🏥 [Hospital Database Project](https://github.com/nmyalet90/Hospital-DB)
   Relational database for managing hospital data including patients, doctors, appointments, and treatments.
 Includes various SQL queries for data extraction and reporting.